Set Up Your Perfect Morning Routine (+Morning Routine Ideas)

-Each of these activities serve as a trigger for the next one, and this is why you find yourself going over the same routine without thinking about it.
+Each of these activities serves as a trigger for the next one, and this is why you find yourself going over the same routine without thinking about it.

 Here’s what to do: review the list of habits you want to incorporate into your morning routine and play around with their order.

-Some activities will logically follow others, like when you exercise, you’ll want to shower afterwards.
-Others, you’ll need to arrange into a workable stack where you start with strong habits you’ve already adopted, and build upon them.
+Some activities will logically follow others, like when you exercise, you’ll want to shower afterward.
+Others, you’ll need to arrange into a workable stack where you start with strong habits you’ve already adopted and build upon them.
 Like journaling (a new habit) right after you make your coffee (a deeply-rooted habit).

 Write It Down

 Write down your morning routine instead of trusting your memory.
 You’ll save yourself the energy it takes to remember the next activity and you’ll feel more inclined to perform your morning routine.

 Nothing stays the same.
 As your life changes, so should your morning routine.

 You might have more responsibilities and so you have less time to go through your morning habits, or your goals and focus are changing.

 For example, your current routine could be designed to help you lose weight and is filled with many types of cardiovascular exercise to affect that outcome.
 Suppose that now you’ve reached your target weight, so you no longer need to lose weight but you want to maintain it.
 So you might replace it with yoga, or taking a walk, etc.